alexlostorto/magic-notes/README.md

 |   `angel`    |  ![angel](https://github.com/alexlostorto/sparx/raw/main/.github/theme3.png)  |
 | More themes! |         **🎨 [See a list of all available themes](./docs/themes.md)**         |

+## 🙋 FAQ

+#### Q. Do I have to copy and paste the code every time?

+A. If you want the program to stay permanently instead of manually injecting it, install it [here](https://alexlostorto.github.io/magic-notes/install/index.html).

+#### Q. Why is more than one answer highlighted?

+A. Unfortunately, the answer detection system isn't perfect.
+The answer is displayed above the bookwork check so you can use your judgement to make an appropriate decision.

+#### Q. Can I suggest a colour theme?

+A. Yes of course!
+If you have a colour theme that isn't already in the [available themes](./docs/themes.md) then send me an email or create an Issue [here](https://github.com/alexlostorto/magic-notes/issues/new)

+> **Note** Colour themes have 4 different colours: lightest, light, dark, darkest.
+Colours will look different when used on the Sparx Maths website.

 ## ⚖️ Terms and Conditions

 All code in this repository was developed by Alex lo Storto except where otherwise noted.
 Copyright (c) 2023, Alex lo Storto.
 All rights reserved.
 The code is licensed under the MIT license.